Advertisement

 What is estate planning and who needs it?

-Estate planning is the process of arranging for the management and transfer of your assets in the event of your death or incapacitation.
-It is a common misconception that it is only for the wealthy; in reality, anyone who owns assets or has dependents needs an estate plan.
-Key components include creating a will to specify how your property should be distributed, setting up trusts for asset protection and control, and designating powers of attorney for financial and healthcare decisions if you become unable to make them yourself.
-Proper estate planning ensures your wishes are carried out, minimizes potential taxes and legal fees, and spares your loved ones from stress and uncertainty during a difficult time.
+Estate planning is the planning for how you want your assets managed and disposed of upon your death or incapacity.
+One of the most common beliefs about it is that it’s only for the rich, but in truth anyone whose life circumstances warrant (has assets or dependents) should have an estate plan.
+Key elements include drafting a will that explains how you want your property to be distributed, establishing trusts for asset protection and control, naming powers of attorney to make financial and health care decisions if you become incapable of doing so on your own.
+Correct estate planning can help ensure that your desires are carried out, reduces possible taxes and legal fees, and alleviates the stress on your loved ones when they learn of your passing.

 How does insurance protect my financial plan?